Encyclopedia Magneticum: Scaling Relations from Cosmic Dawn to Present Day: Scaling Relations Through Cosmic Time I: Mass Functions

 The final mass function shown here is the black hole mass function.
 We present the BH mass function for the \magpath simulation volumes and resolutions in Fig.~\ref{fig:bhmf} in color, for $z=4$, $2$, $1$, and $0$, from the left to right panel.
 For comparison, observations by \citet{marconi:2004}, \citet{shankar:2004}, \citet{shankar:2009}, and \citet{shankar:2013} are shown at $z=0$.
 We find an overall agreement between the simulations of different resolutions and volumes from $z=2$ to $z=0$ once the BHs have reached the Magorrian relation after seeding (see Sec.~\ref{sec:maggo} for more details on this).
 Since the BH seeding masses are different for the different resolutions, this convergence starts at different BH masses, and below this the function declines.
 This decline was already seen and discussed by \citet{hirschmann:2014} as a side-effect of our BHs not being seeded on the Magorrian.
 At $z=4$, the different resolutions are not yet converged due to the resolution not being sufficient for all but the \uhr resolutions to have established clear relations yet.
 Here, the differences between the box volumes also become very apparent, as the larger volume of \Bthuhr has more massive structures already at $z=4$ than the smaller volume of \Bf, and thus also contains more massive BHs yet.
 In addition, we also see the effect of the advanced BH model as discussed already by \citet{steinborn:2015}, that the BHs in the advanced model grow faster than in the fiducial model.
 As demonstrated by \citet{steinborn:2015} for the \hr level simulations, this actually does not continue to low redshifts.
 In fact, the advanced model BHs grow less strongly at lower redshifts and are in better agreement with observations than the fiducial model.

 As discussed already by \citet{hirschmann:2014} for \Bthr and \Bfuhr, the BH mass functions from the \magpath simulations are in good agreement with the observations albeit overshooting the high-mass end, similar to what was seen for the stellar mass function for the fiducial BH model runs, while only the advanced BH model runs do not overshoot at the high-mass end.
 However, as also shown by \citet{steinborn:2015}, even our fiducial model agrees with the observations by \citet{shankar:2013}, who find larger BH masses overall.
 Unfortunately, the BH mass function is extremely difficult to measure especially at higher redshifts, where instead usually AGN luminosity functions are measured.
 The agreement between the AGN luminosity function from the fiducial BH model simulations of the \magpath simulations from $z=4$ to $z=0$ have been shown and discussed in detail by \citet{hirschmann:2014}, finding again a slight overshooting at the high-mass end at $z=0$ and overall good agreement at higher redshifts, with \citet{steinborn:2015} showing that the advanced BH model performs better at the high-mass end again.
-As this was already discussed in length in the two aforementioned publications, we do not show the AGN luminosity functions in this paper again and refer the reader to \citet{hirschmann:2014} and \citet{steinborn:2015}.